 Donald Trump's commerce secretary Wilbur Ross is revealed to have business links with Vladimir Putin's son-in-law.
 According to the Guardian: "Ross holds a stake in a shipping company, Navigator, through a chain of offshore investments.
 Navigator operates a lucrative partnership with Sibur, a Russian gas company part-owned by Kirill Shamalov, the husband of Putin's daughter Katerina Tikhonova."

 The Paradise Papers also reveal that two institutions funded by the Russian state invested hundreds of millions of pounds into Twitter and Facebook.
-The investments were made via vehicles controlled by Yuri Milner, a business associate of Jared Kushner, Trump's son-in-law and senior adviser.
+The investments were made via vehicles controlled by Yuri Milner, who has previously invested in Cadre, a company co-founded by Jared Kushner, Trump's son-in-law and senior adviser.

 Justin Trudeau's chief fundraiser has links to a Cayman Islands tax scheme

 Canadian prime minister Justin Trudeau was elected on a platform of taxing the rich and has campaigned against tax havens.
 So it's unfortunate that Stephen Bronfman, the chief fundraiser for Trudeau's Liberal party, has been linked to an offshore trust in the Cayman Islands that Canadian public broadcaster CBC has speculated may have cost the country millions of dollars in tax revenue.